abandoned call (inbound)

 An extension base is the base inbound dialing number to which a call is routed before it is routed to a specific extension.
 For example, a user might have an extension base (direct dial number) of +19196769805, and an extension of 9805.

-In Engage, an external participant is an external party to a live or recorded interaction, and is normally the caller or customer.
+An external participant is an external party to a live or recorded interaction, and is normally the caller or customer.

 failure routing plan

 A failure routing plan is a service that allows set-up of an inbound telephony number routing plan with the carrier that can either manually or automatically be enabled if the PSTN provider SIP trunking services are interrupted.
-If a carrier offers this service, then Interactive Intelligence advises customers to set up a basic routing plan for mission critical telephone numbers.
+If a carrier offers this service, then Genesys advises customers to set up a basic routing plan for mission critical telephone numbers.

-In Engage Quality Management, fatal question is an evaluation form question type, which, if scored “No,” results in an evaluation form score of zero.
+In Quality Management, fatal question is an evaluation form question type, which, if scored “No,” results in an evaluation form score of zero.
 Fatal questions are also critical questions and must have “Yes” or “No” scores.
 For more information about fatal questions, see Configure a fatal question.

 federal Do Not Call registry